Program Merge Conflict Resolution via Neural Transformers: Evaluation

-We evaluate \thistool{}'s accuracy of resolution synthesis.
-Our evaluation metrics are precision and recall of verbatim string match (modulo whitespaces or indentation) of the decoded top-1 prediction to the user resolution extracted from real-world merge resolutions.
-This definition is rather restrictive as a predicted resolution might differ from the true user resolution by, for instance, only the order of statements, being semantically equivalent otherwise.
-As such, this evaluation approach gives a lower bound of the \thistool{} model performance.
+We evaluate \thistool{}'s performance of resolution synthesis in terms of precision and accuracy of string match (modulo whitespaces or indentation) to the user resolution extracted from real-world historical merge resolutions.
+This approach is rather restrictive as a suggested resolution might differ from the actual user resolution by, for instance, only the order of statements, being semantically equivalent otherwise.
+As such, this evaluation approach gives a lower bound of performance.

-In addition to the precision and recall, we estimate the fraction of syntactically correct (or parseable) source code suggestions to filter out merge resolutions with syntax errors.